BII Business Acceleration Academy Program

 In the Business Acceleration Academy (BAA), companies develop a solid, initial business plan and entrepreneurial skills, and prepare for dialogue with investors.
 The companies work hands-on with their projects in the three months full-time program at BII (Copenhagen).
 During this time, they gain clarity on topics such as product and market strategy, IP/legal situation, business model, organization and finance.

 BioInnovation Institute works for the benefit of human welfare and society and offers three different programs for projects at various maturity levels.
 All programs have the same objective of commercializing research to bring new solutions to the market.
 By the end of the Business Acceleration Academy program, the companies will have developed a solid business plan and the skillset to apply for the BII Creation House program.

 Areas of support

-It is expected that one or more of the company owners have obtained a master’s degree in the field of life science research or equivalent qualification at the time of application.
+- One or more of the company owners must have obtained a master’s degree or equivalent qualification in the field of life science at the time of application.

-Companies applying for the BII BAA Program should have obtained technical proof of concept and are about to step into the non-scientific fields of commercialization.
+- Companies applying for the BAA program must have obtained technical proof of concept and must be about to step into the non-scientific fields of commercialization.

 - Overhead (e.g. insurance, telephone or utilities)

 Training and mentoring

 Each company will be offered an external mentor.
 The mentor is carefully selected to match the needs of the individual companies.
 The mentor could be an industry specialist with a background in bringing products to market or an academic expert with an extensive background within the same field as the company.
 The company will also have daily support from a dedicated BII anchor, who will offer sparring and support throughout the full program and help keep track of project progression.